Better bounds for matchings in the streaming model: Introduction

 {\bf The gap-existence problem.} In \cite{dev10} the authors give an algorithm for the closely related {\em gap-existence} problem.
 In this problem the algorithm is given a bipartite graph $G=(A, I, E)$, where $A$ is the set of advertisers with budgets $B_a, a\in A$ and $I$ is the set of impressions.
 The graph is lopsided in the sense that $|I|\gg |A|$.
 A matching $M$ is {\em complete} if $|M\cap \delta(i)|=1$ for all $i\in I$ and $|M\cap \delta(a)|=B_a$ for all $a\in A$.
 The gap-existence problem consists of distinguishing between two cases: \begin{description} \item[(YES)] there exists a complete matching with budgets $B_a$; \item[(NO)] there does not exist a complete matching with budgets $\lfloor (1-\e)B_a\rfloor$. \end{description}

 The approach of \cite{dev10} is via sampling the $I$ side of the graph, and yields a solution that allows for non-trivial subsampling when the budgets are large.
 In particular, they obtain an algorithm with runtime $O\left(\frac{|A|\log |A|}{\e^2}\cdot \frac{|I|}{\min_a |B_a|}\right)$, which is sublinear in the size of the graph when all budgets are large.
-In section~\dualref{sec:gap} we improve significantly upon their result, showing \begin{theorem}\duallabel{thm:gap} Gap-Existence can be solved in $O(\log (|I|\cdot \sum_{a\in B_a}B_a)/\e^2)$ passes using space $O(\sum_{a\in A}B_a/\e)$.
-The time taken for each pass is linear in the representation of the graph. \end{theorem} It should also be noted that the result of \cite{dev10} could be viewed as a single pass algorithm, albeit with the stronger assumption that the arrival order in the stream is random.
+In Section~\dualref{sec:gap} we improve significantly upon their result, showing \begin{theorem}\duallabel{thm:gap} Gap-Existence can be solved in $O(\log (\frac1{\e}\sum_{a\in B_a}B_a)/\e^2)$ passes using space $O(\sum_{a\in A}B_a/\e)$.
+The time taken for each pass is nearly linear in the representation of the graph. \end{theorem} It should also be noted that the result of \cite{dev10} could be viewed as a single pass algorithm, albeit with the stronger assumption that the arrival order in the stream is random.

-{\bf Organization:} In section~\dualref{sec:main} we present the framework of our lower bound, which relies on a special family of graphs that we refer to as $(d, k, \delta)$-packing.
-We then give a construction of a $(d, k, \delta)$-packing in section~\dualref{sec:packing}.
-Our basic multipass algorithm for approximating matchings is presented in section~\dualref{sec:multipass}, and the algorithm for Gap-existence is given in section~\dualref{sec:gap}.
+{\bf Organization:} We start by presenting a toy version of our lower bound construction in Section~\ref{sec:toy-construction}.
+The construction in Section~\ref{sec:toy-construction} does not give a strong streaming lower bound, but captures most of the properties of our hard input distribution, while at the same time being quite simple to describe.
+In Section~\dualref{sec:main} we give the actual lower bound construction and prove Theorem~\ref{thm:main}.
+Our basic multipass algorithm for approximating matchings is presented in Section~\dualref{sec:multipass}, and the algorithm for Gap-existence is given in Section~\dualref{sec:gap}.